Get Custom Training

 Example:

-Ask for torque values, adhesive cure times, battery shipping limits, or demo setup steps.
-The bot cites your SOPs and manuals inside chat tools.
+Workers can use a chat assistant to ask for torque values, adhesive cure times, battery shipping limits, or demonstration setup procedures.
+The bot references standard operating procedures and manuals to provide accurate information.

 Online Role-Plays